nguacon01/QM/README.md

 # Presentation
 The QM (QueueManager) program implements a simplistic Queue Manager, i.e. it allows to run programs in batch, with a queueing system.
+It is pure python and has no external dependency but bottle which is included in this repository.

 The program QM runs in background, with a very small CPU overhead, it waits for jobs to appear in the query folder, verify it, and launch it.
 Once the job is finished, the results are moved to a folder were all done jobs are waiting for you for inspection.